Introduction: DIY Wall Lamp / Sconce With a Shelf Made With Hand Tools

 I built each component for the lamp separately, starting with the lamp base.
 I made it with 7" embroidery hoops, square wood dowels and foam board, which I covered with 3/4" iron-on wood edging and 2" wood edging around the side.
 I used a pre-wired lamp kit I had on hand but you could make your own as well.

-While the construction is fairly simple, there are a lot of steps that were best explained in video format which I've included here.
-I've also included a template to show the exact location of all the pieces (you can download a free template to scale from my website here).
+While the construction is fairly simple, there are a lot of steps that were best explained in video format - you can see that video and download the template I used on my website.
 I designed the lamp base so that you can have the lamp shade face up or down, giving the ability to make many different lamps with the same basic design.

 I made the lamp shades using flexible chopping mats and 4" embroidery hoops.
 I experimented with a couple different options to finish the shades, wallpaper and mica flakes.
 For the mica flakes, I used Mod Podge to glue them onto the shade - very easy!
 Again, this is shown in more detail in the video.
 Because of the narrow shade, I recommend only using LED light bulbs with lamp project.